Impact of the COVID-19 pandemic on hospitals: North America

+Of the more than 500 people hospitalized and registered in March 2020 in the US, 18% were between 45 and 54 years old and 20% were between 20 and 44 years old.
+Of those admitted to intensive care, 36% were between 45 and 64 years old and 12% were between 20 and 44 years old.
+From October 2023 to April 2024, there were 40,761 COVID-19-related hospitalizations in the U.S., of which 38,900 (95.4%) were adults 18 years of age and older.
+Among hospitalized adults, the 18–49, 50–64, 65–74, and 75+ age groups accounted for 13.5%, 16.7%, 21.3%, and 48.6% of cases, respectively.

 Canadian hospitals prioritized more urgent and life-saving treatments.
 They retrain and transfer human resources to support the most needed areas.
 Compared with 2019, the number of surgeries performed in the first 16 months of the pandemic has decreased by nearly 560,000.
 People were virtually classified according to emergency admissions.
 Virtual assistance has become an important tool for primary care doctors and medical specialists and could be one of the permanent changes resulting from the pandemic.
 Compared with 2019, the average number of visits per day during the pandemic has decreased by 9,300.
 Distribution of additional Health Equipment Loan Program (HELP) through the Department of Health to aid home recovery of Canadians from surgery or illness.
 And the demand for wheelchairs, hospital beds, walkers and IV poles to support people's recovery at home has increased.

 Mexico City was at the height of its outbreak, officials say it is facing a rush of cases with an understaffed and underserved hospital system.
 The authorities started a crash program to scale up.
 More than 40,000 individuals were hired.
 Private hospitals agreed to accept thousands of patients for routine operations to relieve the public system along with the military and social security hospitals.
 Beds were also added in tent hospitals, convention centers and racetracks.
 Doctors in Cuba have used social media to denounce the lack of drugs, oxygen, and other materials needed to fight a terrible outbreak of COVID19.